davechurchill/StarcraftAITournamentManager/README.md

 ### Server GUI

 The Server GUI displays information about the tournament in the top bar, followed by a list of connected clients and their current status, and a log at the bottom.
 Game duration is given in normal speed Starcraft time, though the game is likely playing much faster (depending on server settings and client hardware).

 The menu options under "Actions" allow you to:
-* generate detailed results (normally this is the only way to generate detailed results, unless automatic generation is turned on in the server settings),
+* Generate detailed results (normally this is the only way to generate detailed results, unless automatic generation is turned on in the server settings),
-* send a command to all clients, or
+* Send a command to all clients, or
-* request a screenshot of a client's screen.
+* Request a screenshot of a client's screen.

 The same client options, plus the options to kill clients or filter the log by client, can be found by selecting and right-clicking on one or more clients in the client list.